IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 For every {{site.data.keyword.cloudcerts_short}} instance, a private and a public key is generated that are not shared across other {{site.data.keyword.cloudcerts_short}} instances.
 The private key is used to sign the HTTP payload, and you can use the public key to verify that the payload is generated by {{site.data.keyword.cloudcerts_short}} and is not altered by a third party.

-To download the public key:
+To download the public key, complete the following steps:

 1. From the navigation on the service details page, click **Settings**.
 2. Open the **Notifications** tab.